fulcrumgenomics/fqtk/README.md

           The read structure types to write to their own files (Must be one of T, B, or M for template reads, sample barcode reads, and molecular barcode reads)

+          Multiple output types may be specified as a space-delimited list.

           [default: T]

   -s, --sample-metadata <SAMPLE_METADATA>